dasantonym/octave-rpc/README.md

 npm start
 ```

-Server listens on port 8080 (Setting environment variable `PORT` to override).
+Server listens on port 8080 (Set environment variable `PORT` to override this).

 ## Add your own functions